What is Banner Blindness? (How to Beat it with SEO)

 In addition to the problem of ad blindness, PPC also doesn’t add lasting value to a web page.
 In other words, as soon as your campaign ends, the traffic dries up.

-On the other hand, an investment in SEO can turn your website into a traffic flywheel that generates revenue for years (when done right).
+On the other hand, an investment in SEO can turn your website into a traffic flywheel that generates increased ecommerce revenue for years (when done right).

 You can think of it like the difference between renting and owning a house.
 When you rent, you pay every month and all you get in return is the right to stay in the house.
 When you buy, you build equity, increase the value of the house, and can eventually sell for a profit.

 SEO turns your website into an asset that increases in value over time.
-You earn natural links and mentions that boost your visibility, which then drives traffic and builds brand equity.
+You earn natural links and mentions that boost your visibility, which then drives more website traffic and builds brand equity.

 This isn’t to say that PPC doesn’t have its place.
 If you need a quick surge of traffic or you’re running a time-sensitive offer, advertisements can be a great short-term solution.